June 22, 2011

 • the map enlarged

-• The former City of Lake View would be represented in two city wards, 25th & 26th
+• The former City of Lake View would be represented with wards, 25th & 26th

 Two alderman represented each ward in Chicago